 There were suitable arrangements in place to ensure the safety of the equipment.
-The procedures and equipment were due to be assessed by an external radiation protection adviser (RPA).
-We were provided evidence that the assessment had been booked for June 2016.
-There was no inventory of X-ray equipment on the day of the inspection.
-We were however provided with this on the day after the inspection.
+The procedures and equipment had been assessed by an external radiation protection adviser (RPA) within the recommended timescales.
+There was no evidence that the practice had notified the Health and Safety Executive (HSE) of their use of X-rays.
+The area manager contacted the HSE on the day of the visit to obtain this evidence.

 One of the dentists was the radiation protection supervisor (RPS).
 There was evidence that they had completed the necessary radiation training.
-The last X-ray audit was carried out in May 2016.
+The last X-ray audit was carried out in September 2015.

-Are services effective? (for example, treatment is effective)
+Are services effective?

+(for example, treatment is effective)